Fraser Aird: Scotland

-Valour FC
+Canada

 Aird joined Valour FC of the Canadian Premier League on 24 January 2020.
 He made his debut for Valour on 16 August in a 2–0 loss to Cavalry FC.
 Aird scored his first goal for Valour in the following game against Atlético Ottawa, netting a penalty on 19 August.

-FC Edmonton

 On 24 December 2020, Aird signed with FC Edmonton.

-Cavalry FC

 On 9 February 2022, Aird signed a two-year contract with an option for 2024 with Cavalry FC.
 He began the season as a mainstay in Cavalry's midfield, playing every single minute until he suffered a long term ACL injury in his fifth match of the season, against FC Edmonton.
+Aird would re-sign with the club on a two-year contract in December 2023.

 International career

 Aird was part of a Canadian under-15 camp in 2010 and played in a friendly against the US the same year.
 After moving to Scotland, the country of his parents birth, Aird made his debut for Scotland at under-17 level in a friendly international tournament in August 2011.
 In 2012, he made his debut in a UEFA competition for Scotland featuring in the UEFA Under 17 Championship qualifying campaign against Macedonia.
 In his final under-17 game, he scored against Denmark.

 Aird was named in the preliminary Canada national team squad for the 2013 Gold Cup in the US, however he turned down a call up to the final squad and later in the same year represented Scotland under-19's.
 Aird played twice for Scotland under-19 in friendlies scoring in 4–2 victory over Switzerland.

 In April 2014 it was reported that Aird was set to pledge his international allegiance to Canada and join the senior squad for friendlies against Bulgaria and Moldova in Austria the following month, a claim the player later refuted on his personal Twitter account by saying he was still undecided on his future.
 In May 2014 Aird joined a training camp in Florida with the Canadian Under-20 team in preparation for the 2015 CONCACAF U-20 Championship, the tournament which will serve as CONCACAF qualification for 2015 FIFA U-20 World Cup.

 On 28 September 2015 it was reported on the official Rangers website that Aird had been called up by Canada for an October friendly against Ghana.
 Aird got his first senior international cap in the match coming on as a second-half substitute for Karl Ouimette in the eventual 1–1 draw on 13 October 2015.
 Aird scored his first goal for Canada against his ancestral Scotland in a 1–1 draw on 22 March 2017.